Built Heritage Renovation Program May Continue Next Year

 Within the framework of the application, support may be granted for the renovation of decorative façade elements, the restoration of entire façades, the replacement of doors and windows, and the renewal of roof shelves.
 The city provides at least 50 percent support for investments, with amounts ranging from a minimum of HUF 50 million to a maximum of HUF 220 million.

-At the press conference, Balázs Vadon pointed out that owning a locally protected or listed heritage building is both an honor and a responsibility.
-Renovating such buildings is a burden in the positive sense, since their costs can be many times higher than those of a conventional building.
-The Chairman of the Environmental Protection and Urban Development Committee explained that planning is also more complex, as the designer may need to research archival sources.
-The process includes consultation with the chief architect, a townscape procedure, and coordination with the heritage protection authority.
-Implementation requires specialized expertise that only contractors dedicated to this field can provide.
+At the press conference, Balázs Vadon emphasized that owning a locally protected or listed heritage building is both a privilege and a responsibility.
+Renovating such properties, he noted, can be a demanding yet meaningful task, as costs are often several times higher than those of conventional buildings.
+Planning is also more complex, frequently requiring designers to consult archival sources.
+The process involves collaboration with the chief architect, a townscape review, and coordination with the heritage protection authority.
+Implementation, in turn, calls for specialized expertise that only contractors dedicated to heritage restoration can provide.

-“For decades, the leadership of Debrecen has been committed to preserving architectural values.
-Through the Built Heritage Renovation Program, the city can now directly support the owners of locally protected and listed heritage buildings,” concluded Balázs Vadon.
+“For decades, Debrecen’s leadership has remained committed to safeguarding architectural values.
+Through the Built Heritage Renovation Program, the city is now able to directly support owners of locally protected and listed heritage buildings,” he concluded.

 Applications may be submitted between January 1 and March 31, 2026, by uploading the required documents electronically at https://helyivedett.debrecen.hu.